khansam0430/movie-sagas/README.md

 # Project Name

-Saga Movies Page
+Movies Saga App

 ## Description
-This project is a Feedback app which allows users to input their feedback.
-This app will open up to a feedback "home" page and has buttons to fill out the form.
-There are 4 components to this form which ask different questions and give the ability to go back to the previous question if desired to update their answer.
-The user also has capability to enter in comments as well.
-This app also has a review page in which users can review the information they have entered prior to submitting their feedback into the SQL Feedback Database.
-The submission page gives a confirmation that their code has been submitted and offers a button to leave new feedback-which loops back to the first page.
-Material UI has been incorporated in the buttons for aesthetic purposes as well.
+The Movie Sagas application is a movie application that displays existing movies within an SQL database.
+This app gives you the option to select a movie by clicking on it's image and takes you to a details page.
+From that page, you have the option to edit title and description of the movie as you wish.
+Once you click the edit button, you will be taken to the corresponding movies' edit page.
+There you will have the option to update title and description.
+After changes are made, you will be redirected to the homepage and the changes will appear via your database (sql).
+If you decide to cancel your changes while on the edits page, it will redirect you back to the details page of that move.
+Have fun browsing!

 ## Languages and Software Used
 <li>React</li>